 - 12 Protests.
-Protests in this Championship must be submitted within 30 minutes of the announcement of results, provided the results are displayed within 30 minutes of the last rider finishing. - 13 Final Assessment.
+Protests in this Championship must be submitted within 30 minutes of the announcement of results, provided the results are displayed within 30 minutes of the last rider finishing. - Final Assessment.
 At the conclusion of the series, the points for each rider's performance from all rounds held less one will be added together and the rider with the highest number of points to his credit will be the winner.
-Should a tie occur it is to be resolved in accordance with TSR23 (b) - 14 Observed Sections.
+Should a tie occur it is to be resolved in accordance with TSR23 (b) - Observed Sections.
 Each observed section or subsection must be attempted in the order in which they are numbered, except where a class is instructed to start other than at Section 1, they must still attempt the sections consecutively.
 The sections should be of natural terrain, i.e. no man-made hazards and consecutively numbered. - 15 Method of Marking.
-As per TSR 22B, with timed sections for the A&B class - 16 Assistants.
-There will not be any Assistants in this Championship, - 17 Assistance on the Course The rider may receive assistance to repair their machine anywhere on the course.
-The rider's machine must travel the whole distance of the course under its own power or the exertion of the rider. - 18 Course.
-The number of laps and approximate length of lap must be stated in the Supplementary Regulations. - Riding Bibs.
-If bibs are supplied they must be worn by competitors throughout the event 19 without any defacement. - Jurisdiction.
-IN GRANTING A PERMIT TO 'PROMOTE' THE COMMITTEE DOES NOT 20 ABROGATE ITS OVERALL RESPONSIBILITY FOR THE CHAMPIONSHIP SERIES AND MAY IN ITS ABSOLUTE DISCRETION, WITHHOLD POINTS FOR ALL OR PART OF A 'ROUND' INTRODUCING A REPLACEMENT EVENT AT A LATER DATE IF SEEN FIT.
+As per TSR 22B. - Assistance on the Course The rider may receive assistance to repair their machine anywhere on the course.
+The rider's machine must travel the whole distance of the course under its own power or the exertion of the rider. - 17 Course.
+The number of laps and approximate length of lap must be stated in the Supplementary Regulations. - 18 Riding Bibs.
+If bibs are supplied they must be worn by competitors throughout the event without any defacement. - Jurisdiction.
+IN GRANTING A PERMIT TO 'PROMOTE' THE COMMITTEE DOES NOT ABROGATE ITS OVERALL RESPONSIBILITY FOR THE CHAMPIONSHIP SERIES AND MAY IN ITS ABSOLUTE DISCRETION, WITHHOLD POINTS FOR ALL OR PART OF A 'ROUND' INTRODUCING A REPLACEMENT EVENT AT A LATER DATE IF SEEN FIT.

-ACU Luscombe Suzuki Leeds British Ladies and Girls Trials Championships
+ACU British Ladies and Girls Trials Championships